Meet Our Team

 Ruthanne “Rudi” Thompson, Ed.D.

-Dr. Rudi Thompson is a UNT Distinguished Teaching Professor, faculty member in the department of Biological Sciences, Assistant Vice President in the Division of Digital Strategy and Innovation, and Executive Director of the Center for Learning Experimentation, Application, and Research (CLEAR) at UNT.
+Dr. Rudi Thompson is a UNT Distinguished Teaching Professor, faculty member in the department of Biological Sciences, Associate Vice President in the Division of Digital Strategy and Innovation, and Executive Director of the Center for Learning Experimentation, Application, and Research (CLEAR) at UNT.
 She has been in the teaching realm for more than 30 years, with experience teaching learners from PreK through Grey.
 Her research focuses on the space and/or the barriers between teaching and learning in science.

 Audon Archibald, Ph.D.